 Now you know a little bit more about the specificities of Google My Business in these difficult times.

-As always, all of Partoo’s teams wish you good luck and remain at your disposal if you need any more details on these different topics!
+As always, the Partoo team wishes you good luck and remains at your disposal if you need any more details on these different topics!